AlejandroSalgado95/Compilador_MMS/README.md

 * Source code for the functions directory and the variables table every function includes
 * Source code for the quadruple generation of linear and non linear statements
 * Source code for the virtual memory managing and functions needed memory calculation
-* Source code for the quadruples of functions and functions calling without return statements
+* Source code for the quadruples of functions and functions calling with return statements

 ### Pending:
 * Everything related to the special functions ARC and LINE is pending (tokenization, rules, code,etc.)
 * So far there is no unary operator ‘-‘, only its binary version is available (subtraction operation)
-* No semantics checking has been added for the return statement of a function
-* Return statements function semantics as well as return statements return value are pending

 ### Overdue:
 * Source code for the virtual machine